8 Effective Ways to Protect Your Family from Zoonotic Diseases

 Spread by ticks, lyme disease can cause arthritis and kidney damage in both people and dogs.

-The number of lyme disease cases has nearly tripled since 1990, and the disease is now found in every state.
+The number of Lyme disease cases has nearly tripled since 1990, and the disease is now found in every state.

 Rabies